 With slight modifications, all the asanas can be performed either while standing behind a chair or seated in a chair.
-Seated poses are best for beginners to help improve strength and flexibility while standing poses are more advanced and help improve balance and coordination.
+Seated chair yoga positions are best for beginners to help improve strength and flexibility while standing poses are more advanced and help improve balance and coordination.

 Here are some basic chair yoga poses for active adults and absolute beginners with limited mobility or other physical limitations.

 If you are new to yoga the recommendation is to take a few classes for beginners to learn the correct positioning of basic chair yoga poses.
 Look for a class that starts with a gentle warm-up, instructs you through various asanas, and ends with a cool-down session.